 Achilles Tendon Injuries in dogs can be degenerative or traumatic and can be complete or partial.
 Traumatic issues include tears, strains and accidents.
 Degenerative issues include hereditary predispositions that are associated with particular breeds.

 The Achilles tendon is used to extend the hock joint.
 It connects to the “heel” of the pet, pulling the foot up so that the pet can stand on its toes.
-When the Achilles tendon is damaged, it causes the foot to fall flat – much like humans walk.
+When the Achilles tendon in dogs is damaged, it causes the foot to fall flat – much like humans walk.
 The muscle attachment of the tendon is called the gastrocnemius muscle.
-The gastrocnemius muscles are the major extensors of the hock.
-The Achilles tendon is also composed of the muscles that flex the toes, called the superficial digital flexor.
+The gastrocnemius muscles in dogs are the major extensors of the hock.
+The dog achilles tendon is also composed of the muscles that flex the toes, called the superficial digital flexor.

 The most common presentation is partial tearing of the ligament.
 Tendon weakening, and eventual rupture, can be chronic and degenerative in many cases.
 Animals may rupture the tendon while actively running, with what appears to be little obvious trauma.
 Rupture occurs due to the culmination of a long, degenerative process.
 The cause of this degenerative process represents long-term wear.
 In humans, use of fluoroquinolones and corticosteroids has been incriminated as risk factors for tendon degeneration and rupture.

-Symptoms include mild to severe hind limb lameness, with or without plantigrade (“flat footed”) stance, which is often present in mild or degenerative cases.
+Symptoms for achilles tendon dogs include mild to severe hind limb lameness, with or without plantigrade (“flat footed”) stance, which is often present in mild or degenerative cases.
 When the tendon is traumatically ruptured, there is non-weight bearing lameness, flexion of the hock and digits, with the toes appearing curled.

 Possible risk factors to be aware of are: